CircuitVerse/Interactive-Book/docs/logic-design/canonical.md

 ### Maxterms

-A max term is defined as the product of n variables, within the range of 0 ≤ i < 2<sup>n</sup>.
+A max term is defined as the sum of n variables, within the range of 0 ≤ i < 2<sup>n</sup>.
 The max term is denoted as Mi.
 In max term, each variable is **complemented**, if its value is assigned to 1, and each variable is **un-complemented** if its value is assigned to 0.

 For a 2-variable (x and y) Boolean function, the possible max terms are:
 ```yml